 Laser Teeth Whitening Side Effects

 Most in-office teeth whitening treatments nowadays are based on laser technology or blue UV light.
 Laser teeth whitening side effects or blue light teeth whitening side effects are the same as any other whitening method.
 The way teeth react to laser differs from person to person and so do the resulting side effects.
 The oral health of a patient matters a lot before attempting any kind of whitening treatment.
 For example, if a patient already struggles with dental problems such as cavities or severe sensitivity, side effects may be stronger.
-Similar to other methods, laser teeth whitening side effects include inflammation or irritation of gums, sensitivity to the extreme, temperatures, tooth pain, dehydrated teeth, and enamel thinning.
+Similar to other methods, laser teeth whitening side effects include inflammation or irritation of gums, sensitivity to extreme temperatures, tooth pain, dehydrated teeth, and enamel thinning.
 For the most part, these side effects are manageable except of course there is an underlying issue that may worsen the situation.

 Zoom Teeth Whitening Side Effects